Epipremnum pinnatum 'Cebu Blue' Indoor Care, Propagation, Problems and Remedies

 It can tolerate lower light but the growth will be much slower than in brighter conditions.
 Too little light will result in dull leaves and lack of fenestrations.

 Epipremnum pinnatum 'Cebu Blue' can also grow under a grow light where the natural light is not adequate.
+Take a look at these full spectrum grow lights on Amazon.

 Temperature and Humidity

-Cebu Blue Pothos thrives in an average warmth within the range of 15-280C.
+Cebu Blue Pothos thrives in an average warmth of 15-280C.
 A room temperature that is comfortable for you is ideal for the plant.
+Keep it away from cold drafts like air conditioners, drafty windows and doors, as too cold temperatures can cause leaf drop.

-Cebu Blue Pothos can grow in average room humidity but it thrives in humid conditions.
+Though Cebu Blue Pothos can grow in average room humidity, it thrives in high humid of 60-70%.
 If the air is too dry the plant will develop brown and shrivelled leaf tips and edges.
+To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Learn more on how to elevate humidity for houseplants.

-damp-wipe the leaves regularly with a soft cloth to get rid of dust and also discourage pest and disease infestations.
+Damp-wipe the leaves regularly with a soft cloth to get rid of dust and also discourage pest and disease infestations.

 Fertilizer

-Do not feed the plant during the cold season as growth is reduced at this time and feeding at this time can result to fertilizer burn.
+Feed Cebu Blue Pothos monthly during the growing period with a balanced, water-soluble fertilizer for a lush growth.
+Do not feed in the cold season as growth is reduced at this time and feeding at this time can result to fertilizer burn.

 Potting Medium